cmaloney/dcos-docs/_pages/administration/installing/custom/create-public-agent.md

 ---
-UID: 56f98447aaf69
 post_title: Creating a Public Agent
-post_excerpt: ""
 layout: page
 published: true
-menu_order: 205
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: false
-hide_from_related: false
 ---

-In DC/OS, we distinguish between agents that are accessible from the cloud and those which are not with the notion of "public agents".
+After installing DC/OS, you can designate private agent nodes as public.
 By default, agent nodes are designated as private during [GUI](/administration/installing/custom/gui/) or [CLI](/administration/installing/custom/cli/) installation.

-You can determine the count of public agents in your cluster by running the following command.
-A result of 0 means that you do not have a public agent, as shown below:
+You can determine how many public agent nodes are in your cluster by running the following command.
+A result of 0 means that you do not have a public agent:

     $ curl -skSL -H "Authorization: token=$(dcos config show core.dcos_acs_token)" $(dcos config show core.dcos_url)/mesos/master/slaves | jq '.slaves[] | .reserved_resources' | grep slave_public | wc -l
            0